daisybio/ASimulatoR/README.md

 ## Example

+This repository contains a documented example Rscript `runASimulatoR.R`.
+After installation scripts like this can be run from the command-line with the command `Rscript runASimulatoR.R /path/to/input_folder/ /path/to/output_folder/`.

+For usage in an interactive R-session and to demonstrate the functionality of this package check the following example:

 ### Creating exon supersets

 Firstly, we create exon supersets by joining all exons of a gene from a